guifel/testgeb/lib/gettingstarted.md

 Library to interact with the GEB smart contracts.
 Manage your safes, mint RAI, inspect the system state, and much more.

-Feature:

--   Written in Typescript with full typing support
+The library is written in Typescript with full typing support.
+It allows access to the low level API to directly interact with the contracts.
--   Low level API, import only on the smart contract interface if all the higher level function are of no use to you

 ## Install